 However, you will be able to have multiple internet tabs open at once without any interruption, which would be good for people who use their laptops to do work.

-The design for this laptop is actually really good.
-It is not as thick as many of the laptops that we have seen on the list.
+The design for this 2 in 1 laptop is actually really good.
+It is not as thick as many of the best 2 in 1 laptops that we have seen on this list.
 This makes it appear good in its tablet form, there are no thick bezels or wasted space so you aren’t constantly reminded that it is a laptop too.

-One thing to note is that the casing of the laptop is plastic as opposed to the popular aluminum.
-This isn’t necessarily a bad feature, but it will make the laptop more susceptible to wear and tear if you wanted to use the laptop on the go.
+One thing to note is that the casing of the 2 in 1 laptop is plastic as opposed to the popular aluminum.
+This isn’t necessarily a bad feature, but it will make it more susceptible to wear and tear if you wanted to use it on the go.

 The hinges are really good, which is great as it means you will be able to use the laptop in several positions without worrying about the device collapsing.

 The actual screen is quite good.
-It has a resolution of 1366×768 which is the standard for notebooks of this price range.
-This won’t be as clear as the more modern 1920×1080 but you wouldn’t really notice any differences unless you plan on using editing software or playing games.
+It has a resolution of 1366 x 768 which is the standard for notebooks of this price range.
+This won’t be as clear as the more modern 1920 x 1080 but you wouldn’t really notice any differences unless you plan on using editing software or playing games.